TiagoOlivoto/metan/cran-comments.md

 # Release summary
 This is a minor release (v1.16.0) that add new features and minor improvements.
 See `News.md` for more information.
+In this resubmission, I fixed the error with the link in metan_start.html from <https://tiagoolivoto.github.io/metan/reference/AMMI_indexes.html> to <https://tiagoolivoto.github.io/metan/reference/ammi_indexes.html>

 # Test environments
 * GitHub Actions (ubuntu-16.04): devel, release, oldrel, 3.5, 3.4, 3.3